You may have noticed some not-so-subtle hints that it’s time to get a tablet for the youngest member of your family.

 - You keep wiping peanut butter fingerprints off the screen.

-- PUBG Mobile takes up most of the space on your tablet’s hard drive.
+- Video games take up most of the space on your tablet’s hard drive.

 All kidding aside, kids and tablets are a great fit.
 Tablets are lightweight, portable, and the touchscreen interfaces are easy to learn.
 Plus, most tablets are much cheaper than laptop computers.
 The main factors to consider when looking for a kid’s tablet are age and need.
 When you’re looking for the best tablet for kids, think cheap, rugged, and protected.